6 posts tagged with "docker"

 Deployment Without Docker Containers

-1. Package the jar file to be deployed on the local machine.
+file to be deployed on the local machine. - Transfer the

-2. Transfer the jar file to the production server using file transfer protocols like scp.
+file to the production server using file transfer protocols likescp

-4. Run the application with systemctl start app.
+for status management. - Run the application with

 If multiple apps are running on a single server, the complexity increases significantly in finding stopped apps.
 The process is similarly cumbersome when running multiple apps on multiple servers, requiring commands to be executed on each server, making it a tiring process.